kxfeldhus/kxfeldhus.github.io/_posts/2014-11-4-svn-patch.md

 > svn commit -m 'Commit from trunk that should have been in new_branch'
 {% endhighlight %}

--p0 ensures that the files you are applying to exist -i just tells it to take the patchfile.diff as input
+"-p0" ensures that the files you are applying to exist "-i" just tells it to take the patchfile.diff as input

 <!--more-->